ivyyyyyliu/Food-Sales-Prediction/README.md

 ## a summary plot - dot version
 <img src="https://github.com/ivyyyyyliu/Food-Sales-Prediction/blob/main/Data/summary_plot_dot.png" height="800" width="600" >

+ ### interpretation of the top 3 most important features
-- Item MRP:
+- Item MRP
     - The Sales will be higher if the items prices are higher
-- Outlet type Grocery Store:
+- Outlet type Grocery Store
     - it will affect sales.
-- Outlet type Supermarket Type 3
+- Outlet Type Supermarket Type 1
     - more supermarket type 3, it will increasing more sales.

 ## For Further Information
 ### For any additional questions, please contact: